The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Abstract

 \section{Abstract}

 Human-AI interaction in text production increases complexity in authorship.
-In two empirical studies (n1 = 30 \& n2 = 96), we investigate authorship and ownership in human-AI collaboration for personalized language generation models.
+In two empirical studies (n1 = 30 \& n2 = 96), we investigate authorship and ownership in human-AI collaboration for personalized language generation.
 We show an \aighostwriter: Users do not consider themselves the owners and authors of AI-generated text but refrain from publicly declaring AI authorship.
-The degree of personalization did not impact the \aighostwriter, and control over the model increased participants' sense of ownership.
-We also found that the discrepancy between the sense of ownership and the authorship declaration is stronger in interactions with a human ghostwriter and that people use similar rationalizations for authorship in AI ghostwriters and human ghostwriters.
+Personalization of AI-generated texts did not impact the \aighostwriter, and higher levels of participants' influence on texts increased their sense of ownership.
+Participants were more likely to attribute ownership to supposedly human ghostwriters than AI ghostwriters, resulting in a higher ownership-authorship discrepancy for human ghostwriters.
+Rationalizations for authorship in AI ghostwriters and human ghostwriters were similar.
 We discuss how our findings relate to psychological ownership and human-AI interaction to lay the foundations for adapting authorship frameworks and user interfaces in AI in text-generation tasks.

 \ccsdesc[500]{Computing methodologies~Natural language generation} \ccsdesc[500]{Applied computing~Publishing} \ccsdesc[300]{Social and professional topics~Intellectual property} \ccsdesc[300]{Applied computing~Text editing}